ImranR98/Andika/README.md

 A .env file, described below, is needed at the root directory that will contain environment variables.
 This file contains sensitive data and should not be removed from .gitignore.

 ```
-DATABASE_URL=The URL of the Postgres database.
+DATABASE_URL - The URL of the Postgres database.
-NODEMAILER_EMAIL=The email address emails from the App will be sent from using nodemailer.
+NODEMAILER_EMAIL - The email address emails from the App will be sent from using nodemailer
-NODEMAILER_NAME=The name of the sender for above emails.
+NODEMAILER_NAME - The name of the sender for above emails
+NODEMAILER_TRANSPORT_JSON - The JSON object used to create the NodeMailer transporter
+NODEMAILER_MAILOPTIONS_AUTH - Optional - An auth object used in the mailOptions when sending the email via nodeMailer
-NODEMAILER_PASSWORD=The password for the above email address.
+NODEMAILER_MAILOPTIONS_AUTH_EXPIRESIN - Optional - An expires property for the above auth object
-NODEMAILER_HOST=The host name used to configure nodemailer
-NODEMAILER_PORT=Port number for above
-NODEMAILER_SECURE=Nodemailer uses SSL if true (port 465)
-EXPIRES_IN=The number of seconds a client session lasts.
+EXPIRES_IN - The number of seconds a client session lasts
-RSA_PRIVATE_KEY=The private RSA key used to protect client sessions.
+RSA_PRIVATE_KEY - The private RSA key used to protect client sessions
-RSA_PUBLIC_KEY=The public key corresponding to the above private key.
+RSA_PUBLIC_KEY - The public key corresponding to the above private key
 ```

 The Database will need specific tables.
 SQL Commands to create them are listed below: